THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 The answer is yes and no.

-Employer contributions are not taxed when they are made, but the contributions are taxed when you start taking the money out of your 401k.
+Employer contributions are not taxed when made, but they are taxed when you start taking the money out of your account.

-Also, the contributions your employer makes for you are allowed to be written off against your income taxes the year they are made.
+Also, your employer’s contributions are allowed to be written off against your income taxes the year they are made.

 Is 401k worth it?